Scenery and Fish

 Scenery and Fish is the second album by the Canadian rock band I Mother Earth, released by Capitol and EMI in 1996.
-It is the band's most commercially successful album, going double platinum in Canada.
-By April 1999, the album had sold 320,000 units in Canada.
+It is the band's most commercially successful album, going double platinum in Canada and selling 320,000 units in Canada by April 1999.

+The album is the band's first studio record to feature bassist Bruce Gordon.
+Writing for the album began around January 1995, pre-production and recording took place in the fall, and mixing was done from November-December 1995.
 The album was somewhat of a continuance of the band's percussive, psychedelic sound, albeit this time with more of a post-grunge twist tinged with elements of both progressive rock and pop.

+Critical reception

+Scenery and Fish won the 1996 CASBY Award for "Favourite New Release".
+The album was nominated for "Rock Album of the Year" at the 1997 Juno Awards.